89Q12/dev-env/README.md

             - [ ] Sync back git changes after SSH session exits when internet connectivity is there
         - [ ] Adjust add role that configures the client
 - [ ] Repo sugar like Renovate
+    - [ ] CI job that auto deploys the dev-env to the server on new commits

 ## Can I use this?